 This standard was processed and approved for submittal to ANSI by the InterNational Committee for Information Technology Standards (INCITS).
 Committee approval of the standard does not necessarily imply that all committee members voted for approval.
 At the time of it approved this standard, INCITS had the following members:

 Editor's Note 1: <<Insert INCITS member list>>

-The INCITS Technical Committee T10 on SCSI Storage Interfaces, that reviewed this standard, had the following members:
+The INCITS Technical Committee T10 on SCSI Storage Interfaces, which developed and reviewed this standard, had the following members:

-Ralph O. Weber, Chair William Martin, Vice-Chair John Geldman, Secretary
+William Martin, Chair Curtis Ballard, Vice-Chair Curtis Stevens, Secretary